ashleymcnamara/kubernetes-earrings/README.md

 # Kubernetes Earrings 💙❤️

-A 3D-printable accessory set inspired by the Kubernetes logo with a bit of open source heart.
+A 3D printable accessory set inspired by the Kubernetes logo with a bit of open source heart.

 This project includes **two separate earring designs**: